 How far is Bryce Canyon and Zion National Park?

-If you only have 1 day in Bryce Canyon, you need to make the most of it!
+If you’re anything like me and love squeezing as much into your vacation, seeing Bryce canyon in one day is definitely doable!
 I’ve compiled a list of activities & view points to give you all the angles of this amazing canyon.
 If you are traveling for 2 days, you could easily split these activities up and just enjoy more time at each location.

 There are too many view points and hikes to name, but I feel these are the most popular and give you a well-rounded experience of Bryce Canyon.
 Okay, let’s get started!